 A Lego display at BrickCon 2018.
-Credit Pascal via Flickr CC
+Credit Pascal/Flickr CC

-Past BrickCons have featured astonishing builds: detailed battle scenes that range from medieval to the intergalactic, elaborate cityscapes and even creations with moveable parts.
-BrickCon attendees itching to test out an idea can venture to the Building Zone, where lots of bricks are ready for on-the-spot construction.
+Past BrickCons have featured astonishing builds: detailed battle scenes that range from medieval to intergalactic, elaborate cityscapes and even creations with moveable parts.

-Harmony Scofield, of Portland, Ore., shared a Twitter photo of her kids mesmerized by a Lego R2D2 at BrickCon a few years ago.
+Harmony Scofield, of Portland, Ore., shared a Twitter photo of her kids mesmerized by a Lego R2D2 at a BrickCon event several years ago.
 Scofield said her children, then ages 7 and 4, enjoyed the event, but she cautioned other families that crowds around the displays can prevent kids from seeing them easily.